lindseymardona/msd-exploration/README.md

 ### Data Visualization
 We import several modules to gain access to the code in another module. urllib is a package that collects several modules for working with URLs.
 Pandas is a package that tells Python to bring the pandas data analysis library into your current environment.
 Numpy is a package to perform a number of mathematical operations on arrays such as trigonometric, statistical, and algebraic routines.
 Matplotlib.pyplot is a package to generate Pyplot such as Line Plot, Contour, Histogram, Scatter, 3D Plot, etc.

-We import code from data_visual_class.py to get the graph_visuals function.
+We import python file from data_visual_class.py to get the graph_visuals function.
 First of all we called the data set that we have already cleaned into the Dataset visualization file.
 Then, we assign axis strings with axis titles to each variable that we are using.
 Some tracks are missing values for certain columns.
 Throughout the visualizations, we will be removing any unknown values for certain columns for proper scatter plot, bar graph, or box plot visualizations.

 #### I. Durations vs Tempo